-In 1845, the Irwin River was rediscovered by a team led by the Gregory Brothers.
-They came across a coal seam in a river bed and reported back to Perth.
+In 1845, a team led by the Gregory Brothers discovered the Irwin River.
+They found a coal seam in a river bed and reported back to Perth.

 The Wattandee people saw the first settlers from Perth arrive in 1850 with cattle and sheep.

 The town was surveyed two years later and named Dhungarra – a name given to the area by local Indigenous people to indicate a “meeting place of seals.”

 The first flour mill was built in 1859, now known as Denison House.
 The jetty at Port Irwin (now Port Denison) was built in 1867 to accommodate the ships collecting wheat, flour, wool, and sandalwood.

 The townsite started to grow with the addition of shops, a police station, and a school, with a bridge being built in the late 1880s to connect Port Dension and Dongara.

 It became popular for summer holidays after the Second World War and remains popular today.